sleroux/KVO-Blocks/README.md

 ### Feedback

 If theres any questions or concerns, feel free to let me know - this is just small something I put together to help de-clutter my code so any suggestions are welcome!

+### License

+This software package is under MIT license.